mbocaneg/Word-Search-Kata/README.md

 where an optional arguments, `<puzzle-filename.txt>`, denotes the name of a txt file that contains a word search puzzle, as described in the original problem statement.
 If no argument is given, then the application defaults to using the txt file `star_trek.txt` as in the original problem statement.
+An additional puzzle file, `pokemon.txt` was added for your convenience for further validation.